roberttidey/RotaryEncoderButton/README.md

-# batter rotary encoder action button for ESP8266
+# Battery rotary encoder action button for ESP8266

 See schematic for hook up.
 Instructable TBA